 There are several other ways one could suffer from traction alopecia, and we’ll touch on them briefly.

-Hair extensions/weaves: extensions or weaves that are glued close to the base of the hair may place tension on the hair root, making them more likely to fall out.
+extensions or weaves that are glued close to the base of the hair may place tension on the hair root, making them more likely to fall out.

-Chemical treatment: relaxers, perms, chemical straighteners and even hair dyes can change the structure of the hair shaft.
+relaxers, perms, chemical straighteners and even hair dyes can change the structure of the hair shaft.
 The shaft weakens under the heat and pressure and becomes more fragile leading to an increased risk of breakage.
 Several studies mention that people with African hair are more likely to suffer problems such as traction alopecia because the structure of their hair matrix is weaker.
 Therefore putting it under the repeated stresses of chemical treatments can make hair fall and other scalp problems more common.

-Accessories: Whether it’s head-wear like helmets or scarves, or things like hair slides or hair bands, these may put a lot of pressure on the hair if they’re tight enough or worn on the same position for too long.
+Whether it’s head-wear like helmets or scarves, or things like hair slides or hair bands, these may put a lot of pressure on the hair if they’re tight enough or worn on the same position for too long.